Program for Writing and Rhetoric

 WRTG 1250 (3) Advanced First-Year Writing and Rhetoric

-Advanced version of WRTG 1150 intended for more experienced writers, this course meets the same goals as WRTG 1150 but at a more challenging level.
-Taught as a writing workshop, the course places a premium on invention, drafting and thoughtful revision.
+Advanced version of WRTG 1150 intended for more experienced writers, this course meets the same goals and fulflls the same requirements as WRTG 1150 but at a more challenging level.
+Focuses on rhetorical analysis, argument, inquiry, and information literacy.
+Taught as a writing workshop, the course emphasizes practicing writing strategies for all phases of the writing process.
 For placement criteria, see the arts and sciences advising office.

 Repeatable: Repeatable for up to 6.00 total credit hours.